 You’ll come to a marker where the path spilts into 3.
 The lower route follows the Snowdon Ranger Path, the higher path leads to a smaller peak and the ‘middle’ route is the Llanberis Path.

 Because I’m weird, my favourite part of the Llanberis Path, is near the top when it feels like it’s on the edge of a ridge with steep drops either side.
-This area is considered an accident black spot in snowy and icy conditions, but on a good day it offers some cool mountain views.
+HOWEVER, this area is considered an accident black spot in snowy and icy conditions.
+But on a good day it offers some cool mountain views.

 Near the end, my calf muscles and ankles were on fire, purely because of the odd position that walking down hill over rocks puts them in.
 I didn’t get any blisters though, which was good, but then it was only a 4.5 mile walk and I tend walk 5.5 miles every day.
 Compared to some sections near the top, the route does ‘flatten’ out for the majority of the hike down.